January 21, 2020 - Serger Smocking

 In each class a technique and/or a foot or accessory available for BabyLock sergers will be featured.
 Some techniques will be very basic; some will be more advanced.
 Some classes will be applicable to both overlock machines and the overlock/cover/chainstitch machines; some months will be applicable only to cover/chain stitch machines.
 Each month's class description will let you know if it is for both types of machines or only the overlock/cover/chainstitch machines.
 For hands-on experience bring your BabyLock serger.
 The technique and appropriate foot/accessory will be demonstrated; then you can try it on your machine.
 If you bought a foot kit for your machine and haven't quite figured them all out yet, this is a great opportunity to do so!
 If you do not have the featured foot/accessory, no problem.
 Try it out in class and decide it is a foot you want.
 Not all feet fit all serger models; you'll learn which ones fit your machine.

-This is a SAMPLES CLASS.
+Some classes are SAMPLES CLASS and some are PROJECT CLASSES.
 In all classes we will make samples that can be taken home to keep in your personal ‘Serger Sample Book’, or to maybe use in a 'sampler quilt'.
-In some classes we may make a small, easy project.
 In all classes you will get suggestions and ideas for how put the foot/technique to practical or decorative use.

-For most classes, materials and special threads will be provided but you will bring 'regular' serger thread, general sewing supplies and your serger.
-For some classes, you make be asked to bring some materials but you'll know in advance when this is expected.
+For SAMPLES CLASSES, materials and special threads will be provided but you will bring 'regular' serger thread, general sewing supplies and your serger.
+For PROJECT CLASSES you will be asked to bring some materials but you'll know in advance when this is expected.